kennethrioja/TeSS_Helm_chart/README.md

 ## Overview

-This Helm chart deploys [TeSS](https://github.com/ElixirTeSS/TeSS) (v.1.5.0 at the time of writing this document) onto a Kubernetes/OpenShift cluster.
+This Helm chart deploys [TeSS](https://github.com/ElixirTeSS/TeSS) using a Kubernetes/OpenShift cluster.

 DISCLAIMER: for the database backup, `kartoza:pg-backup:14-3.1` was not used in Kubernetes because of file system permissions issues, instead we used `pg_dump` along with a k8 cronjob that performs a backup on Monday at 2:00AM (see `templates/backup-cronjob.yaml`).
 To see how to access the backups see [backup section](#backup)